 Help Scout and HIPAA

-Help Scout maintains ongoing compliance with the U.S. Health Insurance Portability and Accountability Act (HIPAA) and is able to process, maintain and store protected health information for any entities restricted by these regulations.
-HIPAA support is available on the Plus and Company plans only.
+Help Scout maintains ongoing compliance with the U.S. Health Insurance Portability and Accountability Act (HIPAA) and is able to process, maintain, and store protected health information for any entities restricted by these regulations.

 We complete annual risk assessments and employee training as required by HIPAA.
 Additionally, we've gone to great lengths to ensure that data is properly secured and encrypted.